feicx/MAE-DFJSP/README.md

 The format of each operation $o_i$ is as follows:

 1. The first line is entered as an integer indicating the amount of time this operation will take.
-2. Next, enter a number representing the number of candidate machines for this operation, followed by each candidate machine on each line in the format $m_i$ and `factor`, which is the number of the machine and the influence factor, respectively.
+2. Next, enter a number representing the number of candidate machines for this operation, followed by each candidate machine on each line in the format $m_i$ and $factor$, which is the number of the machine and the influence factor, respectively.
-3. Next, enter a number representing the number of candidate worker machines for this operation, followed by individual candidate workers on each line in the candidate machine format $w_i$ and `factor`, the number of the worker and the influencing factor, respectively.
+3. Next, enter a number representing the number of candidate worker machines for this operation, followed by individual candidate workers on each line in the candidate machine format $w_i$ and $factor$, the number of the worker and the influencing factor, respectively.

 ### Input Notes

-- Each input is an integer except for `factor`, which accepts double-precision floating-point numbers.
+- Each input is an integer except for $factor$, which accepts double-precision floating-point numbers.
 - Each input is separated by a space or a newline.

 ### Output